Corruption Perceptions Index: Criticism

+While criticizing the Index for its limited usefulness in measuring corruption, Hough says it "helps to keep the fight against corruption on the agendas of policymakers and the global commentariat".
+He has added that the Index is "still generally regarded as a decent place to start" and says the Index results are not too dissimilar from other indexes of corruption and integrity, such as the Global Corruption Index, the Freedom from Corruption Index, the Index of Public Integrity and the World Bank's index of quality of governance.

 Media outlets frequently use the raw numbers as a yardstick for government performance, without clarifying what the numbers mean.
 The local Transparency International chapter in Bangladesh disowned the index results after a change in methodology caused the country's scores to increase; media reported it as an "improvement".

 In a 2013 Foreign Policy article, Alex Cobham argues that the CPI reflects an elite bias in popular perceptions of corruption, potentially contributing to a vicious cycle and incentivizing inappropriate policy responses.
 Cobham writes, "the index corrupts perceptions to the extent that it's hard to see a justification for its continuing publication."
 He noted that "many of the staff and chapters" at Transparency International, "protest internally" over concerns about the index.
 The original creator of the index, Johann Graf Lambsdorff, withdrew from work on the index in 2009, stating that he was "no longer available for doing the Corruption Perceptions Index."

 Recent econometric analyses that have exploited the existence of natural experiments on the level of corruption and compared the CPI with other subjective indicators have found that, while not perfect, the CPI is argued to be broadly consistent with one-dimensional measures of corruption.

 In the United States, many lawyers advise international businesses to consult the CPI when attempting to measure the risk of Foreign Corrupt Practices Act violations in different nations.
 This practice has been criticized by the Minnesota Journal of International Law, which wrote that since the CPI may be subject to perceptual biases it therefore should not be considered by lawyers to be a measure of actual national corruption risk.

 Transparency International also publishes the Global Corruption Barometer, which ranks countries by corruption levels using direct surveys instead of perceived expert opinions, which has been under criticism for substantial bias from the powerful elite.

 Transparency International has warned that a country with a clean CPI score may still be linked to corruption internationally.
 For example, while Sweden had the 3rd best CPI score in 2015, one of its state-owned companies, TeliaSonera, was facing allegations of bribery in Uzbekistan.